 OBTAINING A LIQUOR LICENSE

-If you are interested in obtaining a license to sell alcoholic beverages in Vermont you need to fill out the appropriate application for the type of business you wish to conduct in Vermont.
-Forms can be found by clicking on the application link above.
+If you are interested in obtaining a license to manufacture malt, vinous or spirituous liquors, or if you are looking to wholesale beer or wine or sell alcoholic beverages at the retail level, you will need to fill out the appropriate application for the type of business you wish to conduct in Vermont.
+Forms can be found by clicking on the application link.

 WHATS NEW WITH LICENSING?

-Application Fees: As of July 1, 2013, licensing fee's have changed.
+Application Fees: As of July 1, 2013, licensing fees have changed.
 Click here for the new fees.
-There are also three new licenses avalable.
-Outside consumtion permits is now a license as well as the Request to Cater and the Industrial Alcohol License.
+There is also a new Industrial Alcohol License available.
 Please click on application forms at the top to find these new licenses as well as all of our other licenses.
+There are also new fees to obtain outside consumption and request to cater permits.

 Direct Ship to Consumers: As of July 1, 2013, Malt Manufacturers can now Direct Ship Malt products directly to consumers.
 The new application is available under the application forms at the top.